 Change can be difficult for a croton plant.
 A croton plant dropping leaves is often a new plant’s response to being transplanted or transported from the greenhouse to your home.
 It’s natural for a croton to drop leaves as it adjusts to environmental changes.
-Once settled, in 3 or 4 weeks, your plant will begin to produce new growth.
+Once settled, in three or four weeks, your plant will begin to produce new growth.

 If you haven’t changed the plant’s location recently and your croton leaves fall off, then it’s time to look at other possibilities.

-Heat and humidity – Croton plants are tropicals, meaning that they thrive in warm and humid conditions.
-If your croton’s leaves fall off, it could be that it’s exposed to cold or hot extremes, such as open doors or air ducts.
-A humidifier or a regular misting with distilled water will also help your croton feel at home.
+Heat and humidity – Croton plants are tropicals, meaning they thrive in warm and humid conditions.
+If your croton’s leaves fall off, it could be that it’s been exposed to cold or hot extremes such as open doors or air ducts.
+A humidifier or a regular misting with distilled water will help your croton feel at home.

 Light – Croton leaf drop and a lack of fiery color can be caused by insufficient sunlight.
 There are more than 750 varieties of croton plant, some needing more light than others.
 In general, the more variegated the plant, the more light it craves.

 Water – The watering schedule for your other houseplants may not be suitable for your croton.

 - Overwatering can damage the roots and cause croton leaf drop.
 When the soil on top feels dry, water until the overflow begins to pool in the tray.
 To prevent root rot, use a pebbled tray or pour off any pooled water after 30 minutes.

 - Underwatering can also cause leaf drop on croton plants.
 If you’re watering and misting consistently and your croton still seems dry, consider transplanting it in fresh, high-quality potting soil that includes peat moss to help retain moisture.